rgarro/EthelsTurn/README.md

 # EthelsTurn

 Back to the Future Pepsi.
+Ethel Waters on the Cairo Desert ...

 Drive At:
 http://ethelsturn-pre1.s3-website.eu-west-2.amazonaws.com